ilabcode/pyhgf/README.md

 `pip install “git+https://github.com/ilabcode/pyhgf.git”`

-### How does it works?
+### How does it work?

-The nodalized Hierarchical Gaussian Filter consists of a network of probabilistic nodes hierarchically structured where each node can inherit its value and volatility sufficient statistics from other parents node.
+The nodalized Hierarchical Gaussian Filter consists of a network of probabilistic nodes hierarchically structured where each node can inherit its value and volatility sufficient statistics from other parent nodes.
 The presentation of a new observation at the lower level of the hierarchy (i.e. the input node) triggers a recursive update of the nodes' belief through the bottom-up propagation of precision-weighted prediction error.

 More generally, pyhgf operates on graph neural networks that can be defined and updated through the following variables:

-* The nodes attributes (dictionary) that store each node's parameters (value, precision, learning rates, volatility coupling, ...).
+* The nodes' attributes (dictionary) that store each node's parameters (value, precision, learning rates, volatility coupling, ...).
 * The edges (tuple) that lists, for each node, the indexes of the value and volatility parents.
 * A set of update functions that operate on any of the 3 other variables, starting from a target node.
-* An update sequence (tuple) that define the order in which the update functions are called, and the target node.
+* An update sequence (tuple) that defines the order in which the update functions are called, and the target node.

 ![png](https://raw.githubusercontent.com/ilabcode/pyhgf/master/docs/source/images/graph_networks.svg)

 Value parent and volatility parent are nodes themself.
 Any node can be a value and/or volatility parent for other nodes and have multiple value and/or volatility parents.
 A filtering structure consists of nodes embedding other nodes hierarchically.
 Nodes are parametrized by their sufficient statistic and parents.
 The transformations between nodes can be linear, non-linear, or any function (thus a *generalization* of the HGF).

 The resulting probabilistic network operates as a filter toward new observation.
-If a decision function (taking the whole model as a parameter) is also defined, behaviors can be triggered accordingly.
-By comparing those behaviors with actual outcomes, a surprise function can be optimized over the range of parameters of interest.
+If a decision function (taking the whole model as a parameter) is also defined, behaviours can be triggered accordingly.
+By comparing those behaviours with actual outcomes, a surprise function can be optimized over the range of parameters of interest.

-You can find a deeper introduction on how to create and manipulate networks under the following link:
+You can find a deeper introduction to how to create and manipulate networks under the following link:

 * 🎓 [How to create and manipulate networks of probabilistic nodes](https://ilabcode.github.io/pyhgf/notebooks/0-Creating_networks.html#creating-and-manipulating-networks-of-probabilistic-nodes)